HighSchoolHacking/GLS/Documentation/Design/Classes/Member Variable Declarations.md

 ### Errata

 * Ruby does not support default member values, so GLS does not.
 * Python does not support declaring member variables without a default value.
 Because of Ruby's restrictions, there is no situation for which Python will declare a member variable via GLS.
+* Ruby uses a different set of privacy modifiers and concepts than most other languages.
+Emulating them is currently out of scope.